hjsblogger/cypress-master-repository/cypress-canvas-automation/demo/README.md

 <img width="826" height="500" alt="Banner" src="https://github.com/user-attachments/assets/a2bf5a77-df44-41a0-96a5-4021204042b0">

-This repo contains implementation for automating interactions with Canvas elements using Selenium (+ Python) and Cypress.
+This repo contains implementation for automating interactions with Canvas elements using Cypress.
 The tests are executed on the [LambdaTest cloud grid](http://www.lambdatest.com?fp_ref=himanshu15), but the same tests can also work with the respective test frameworks installed on the local machine.

 ## Canvas Element Handling With Cypress